oihuegbu/kachi/installdocker/Readme.md

 The remote-exec feature should be used as a last resort!

-The intent of this demo is to show how remote-exec can be used in this situation.
+The intent of this demo is to show how remote-exec can be used in this last resort situation.

 A viable alternative would be to the user-data feature to bootstrap all installations and updates.